Resources for Local History & Genealogy

 - Peoples Press for 1929 (only known issues)

 The library has copies of the Nederland High School yearbooks from 1927 through 2006.
-There are also a few copies of a publication called the Announcer.
+There are also a few copies of a school newsletter/paper called the Announcer.
+You can view the yearbooks online by clicking here.

 Nederland does not have a City Directory.
 It is included in the directories for Port Arthur and Beaumont.
 The library owns the following editions: